gimmer/RPG-Maker-MV-Plugins/Plugins/Gimmer_LicenseBoard/README.md

 ##### Setup Required
 Characters will start at license point 0,0 automatically at the beginning of a new game.

-To change this, add in \<StartingLicensePosition:x,y> in a character's classes note area.
+To change this, add in &lt;StartingLicensePosition:x,y> in a character's classes note area.

 A character will also start with no licenses.

-To change this, add in \<StartingLicenses:x,y|x2,y2|x3,y3> to the classes note section.
+To change this, add in &lt;StartingLicenses:x,y|x2,y2|x3,y3> to the classes note section.
 **Note: a character can see every node around the ones they own, so if you start them with random nodes around the board it may be a bit disjointed**

 Classes level 1 stats and skill lists are still used as the base stats of a character, as are any existing "Can equip" settings for a class.
 However, if a class starts with "can equip" parameters set, there is nothing in the code keeping them from claiming a license to learn this again, effectively doing nothing for them, so better to start them with those licenses, or omit them from your board.

 Enemies "EXP" will now be LP.
-You can scale this however you like, but bare in mind characters will only advance with licenses with this system set.
+You can scale this however you like, but bear in mind characters will only advance with licenses with this system set.
 The event command "gain experience" will hand out LP instead.

 #### More Info on Required Files